bcgov/bcstats-duckdb-storage-mvp/sei_dbt/README.md

     1. **Use Ephemeral Models**: Set staging models as ephemeral in production to avoid creating unnecessary tables.
     2. **Use `on-run-end` Hooks**: Automate the cleanup of staging tables after dbt runs by using hooks in `dbt_project.yml`.
-     4. **Manual Cleanup with dbt Operations**: Use dbt macros and `run-operation` commands to manually drop staging tables.
+    3. **Manual Cleanup with dbt Operations**: Use dbt macros and `run-operation` commands to manually drop staging tables.

 Example:

 ```bash
 dbt run-operation drop_staging_objects --target prod
 ```

+In this project, we add a `on-run-end` hook in the `dbt-project.yml` to implement the `drop_staging_objects` macro.

 More instructions can be found from the documents : https://github.com/mehd-io/dbt-duckdb-tutorial/tree/main and https://www.youtube.com/watch?v=asxGh2TrNyI.